2019/11/22: Christmas Sampler

 - optional: buttons, beads, charms, lace, broderie anglaise, ribbon bows etc to embellish your designs, plus matching threads

-For most classes and workshops, you will need to bring your own supplies and equipment; a list of specific requirements is sent via email at the time of your booking.
+For most classes and workshops, you will need to bring your own supplies and equipment; a list of specific requirements can be see above.
 When materials are included or supplied by the tutor, this will be stated in the class description.

 All workshops and classes must be paid for in full.
 We are sorry, but sometimes we have to cancel a class due to circumstances beyond our control.
 If this arises we aim to give you 10 days' notice and a full refund.
 If you need to cancel your class booking, we require a minimum of 10 days' notice in order for you to receive a refund (less £3 administration charge).
 No refund can be given if less than 10 days' notice is given.